Joint Center Plan for 2017

 Public opinion surveys that oversample African Americans and Latinos and allow for detailed data and demographic analysis on the future of people of color and innovation, the results of which will be incorporated into the reports, policy briefs, and policy videos.

-Place-Based Infrastructure: The Joint Center will build an infrastructure to partner with community organizations to implement the ideas above in cities like Albuquerque, Atlanta, Baltimore, Detroit, Memphis, Oakland, and Santa Ana.
+Place-Based Infrastructure: The Joint Center will build an infrastructure to partner with community organizations to implement the ideas above in areas like Albuquerque, Atlanta, Baltimore, Detroit, Memphis, New Orleans, Oakland, Santa Ana, and the Black Belt of Alabama and Mississippi.

 Roundtables for Top State & Local Elected Officials of Color from the Midwest and West covering innovation topics from the research reports and policy briefs above.
 For past roundtables click here.